CharlesTaylor7/gemini/README.md

 - touch controls on mobile / tablet
 - arrow buttons above each ring?

+### Drag controls
+- handle mobile touch events
+- on drag end, snap to nearest position
+- make 4 disks on intersections, non draggable
+- enforce that disks on the intersections always rotate with the rotating ring

 ### On Solve
 - pop confetti
 - show number of moves to solve